 Please don't think Women's Heart Disease can't happen to you.
 It's women's # 1 killer.
 Six times more women die from heart disease than breast cancer.
 Approximately 144 million women live in the United States.
 More than 8 million of those 144 million women live with heart disease.
 Of that group of 8 million women, 500,000 will die from heart disease this year.

 One woman every minute.
 Take a minute to think about that.
 These are harsh facts.
 Worldwide, 8.6 million women die from heart disease each year, accounting for a third of all deaths in women.
 Three million women die from stroke each year.

-42% of women who have heart attacks die within 1 year, compared to 24% of men.
+42% of women with heart attacks die within one year, compared to 24% of men.

-Under age 50, women’s heart attacks are twice as likely as men’s to be fatal.
+Under 50, women's heart attacks are twice as likely as men's to be fatal.

-267,000 women die each year from heart attacks, which kill six times as many women as breast cancer.
+Two hundred sixty-seven thousand women die yearly from heart attacks, killing six times as many women as breast cancer.

-Another 31,837 women die each year of congestive heart failure, representing 62.6% of all heart failure deaths.
+Another 31,837 women die yearly of congestive heart failure, representing 62.6% of all heart failure deaths.

 women's heart disease

 heart attack symptoms in women